 Step 5 - Test and Improve

-In addition to the analytics data, you could consider doing what the pros do, and that is A/B multivariate testing or split testing for short.
-This is widely used by landing page creation software such as LeadPages and many Email Service Providers (ESP’s) as a way of measuring the impact of changes in a live scenario.
+Besides the analytics data, you could consider doing what the pros do, and that is A/B multivariate testing or split testing for short.
+This is widely used by landing page creation software such as LeadPages and a good deal of Email Service Providers (ESP’s) as a way of measuring the impact of changes in a live scenario.

-So for example, imagine we have our 100 website visitors, 50 of them are served version A of the homepage, and the remaining 50 are served version B which is different.
-In the end, we compare the conversion rates for both and then continue to serve the winning version of the homepage 100% of the time.
+So, for example, imagine we have our 100 website visitors, 50 of them are served version A of the homepage, and we serve the remaining 50 version B, which is different.
+We compare the conversion rates for both and then continue to serve the winning version of the homepage 100% of the time.

-This is a sophisticated way to test colours of the call to action buttons, the impact of different images, button placement and the like to see what works best and can massively help to improve conversions on your website.
+This is a sophisticated way to test colors of the call to action buttons, the impact of different images, button placement to see what works best and can massively help to improve conversions on your website.

-Another thing to consider utilising is user feedback, if possible ask your existing customers, your family, your friends etc. to give you honest feedback on what they see, how easy things are to navigate, how clear it is what action is required etc.
+Another thing to consider utilizing is user feedback, if possible ask your existing customers, your family, your friends etc. to give you honest feedback on what they see, how easy things are to navigate, how clear it is what action is required.